itechbear/AndroidNativeMD5/README.md

 native md5 library for android

 This project provides native c implementation of the MD5 algorithm on android platforms.
-Theoitically it is more efficient than java(I did not do any benchmark myself).
+Theoritically it is more efficient than java implementations (I did not do any benchmark myself).

 Usage
 =====